 The RELLIS campus Emergency Operations Plan is the primary plan that describes the general framework for emergency response at the campus.
 The Emergency Operations Plan coordinates and integrates all necessary resources to prevent, protect, mitigate, respond to and recover from emergencies that affect the RELLIS campus and its constituents.
-It is designed to coordinate with the Brazos County Interjurisdictional Emergency Operations Plan in order to maintain emergency response capabilities.
-The RELLIS Campus Director in coordination with TAMUS Risk Management is responsible for maintaining and updating this plan.
+It is designated to interface with community response organizations and anticipate potential emergencies which may affect any operation or service.
+The RELLIS Campus Director in coordination with TAMUS Environment, Safety & Security is responsible for maintaining and updating this plan.
 This plan shall be reviewed at least annually and updated based upon deficiencies identified during actual emergency situations, training and exercises, and when changes in hazards, resources, capabilities or organizational structure occur.
-A revised or updated plan will be provided to all departments and individuals tasked within this plan in addition to TAMUS Risk Management.
+A revised or updated plan will be provided to all departments and individuals tasked within this plan in addition to TAMUS Environment, Safety & Security.